MooseDev99/Windows11ACS/README.md

 # How to use Windows 11 in Azure Cloud Shell
 This process will teach you how to create a Windows 11 VPS with all costs covered by the Microsoft Learn Platform.
-This VPS will last 4-5 hours.
-Internet speeds are very slow don't download big files as Microsoft will get suspicious and ban this method and I will not patch it.
+This VPS will last 4-5 hours, Internet speeds are very slow don't download big files as Microsoft will get suspicious and ban this method and I will not patch it.

 Step 1 - Go to the following link: https://docs.microsoft.com/vi-vn/learn/modules/monitor-azure-vm-using-diagnostic-data/3-exercise-create-virtual-machine?activate-azure-sandbox=true